NCI900-Training-Organisation/intro-to-cuda/docs/source/tutorial/cuBLAS.rst

     handle.
 This state influences how the functions behave and allows the library to manage things like configuration, resources, or execution context over time.

+    You can have multiple cuBLAS kernels running in the same program — and even concurrently.

 This design allows:

 * Multiple independent cuBLAS contexts